 The U.S. Air Force Academy is a collection of awe-inspiring attractions open to the public.
-In addition to state-of-the-art technology and modern architecture, this campus offers ten different sites for civilians to explore.
-Don't miss these ten sights while you're here.
+In addition to state-of-the-art technology and modern architecture, this campus offers eleven different sites for civilians to explore.
+Don't miss these eleven sights while you're here.

 2. Chapel Overlook